AndrewMicallef/clean-read/README.md

 # clean-read
 ---

 **NOT WORKING YET**, bare with, bare with.

+in the meantime, this is probably a better project to go to anyway https://github.com/codeforscience/sciencefair

 This is the first step in what I am calling **Project Lucidity**